softvisio-node/cli/docs/docs.md

 ## Config `.docs.config.yaml`

 Config should be located in `/.docs.config.yaml` or `/docs/.docs.config.yaml`.
-Documentation generated relative to the config location.
+Documentation will be generated relative to the config location.

 ### aliases

--   type: `Object`
+-   type: <Object\>
 -   default: `null`

 Set of routes aliases in `alias`: `url` form. `alias` can be string or regular expression.
 For more detaild pls refer to the [docsify documentation](https://docsify.js.org/#/configuration?id=alias).